 You may have heard of arm knitting or finger knitting, but did you know you can also finger crochet?
-Set aside your crochet hook and use your finger to do the hooking!
+Set aside your crochet hook and use your finger to do the hooking.

 If you've done regular crochet, you already know how to finger crochet.
 It really is as simple as working standard crochet stitches with your finger.
 But this technique is also great for teaching kids and teens how to crochet, especially for little hands that might not be ready to control a crochet hook yet.
+It also helps develop fine motor skills, making it perfect for people needing to rebuild muscle movement in their hands.

 If you need one more reason to try this crochet method, it's best to work with super bulky yarn.
-That means your work will come together faster than most hook crochet projects!
+That means your work will come together faster than most hook crochet projects.

 You only need two things for finger crochet: yarn and your hands.